veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

 ### 📝 Our best solution | Task 1

-Our most prodctive approach was a pipeline of a StandardScaler and a Multi-layer Perceptron neural network tuned through GridSearchCV.
+Our most productive approach was a pipeline of a StandardScaler and a Multi-layer Perceptron neural network tuned through GridSearchCV.
 It yielded us the finest result of F1-score equal to 0.9213.
 We used the following parameters:

 ```